coverclock/com-diag-hazer/README.md

 The user may have to log out and back in again to have this take effect.

     sudo adduser pi dialout

+# Reverse Dependencies

+## Tesoro

+The Tesoro project, a work in progress, attempts to integrate Hazer with an OpenStreetMaps (OSM) tile server to create a moving map display.
+The current design calls for Tesoro to draw its updates, either in real-time or from playback, from Hazer using tools like gpstool, dgmtool, csv2dgm, and csvmeter.

 # Versioning